vernor1/Bosch-Challenge/README.md

 _**Coordinate Converter**_

 Used by Path Planner to convert sensor fusion data of other vehicles to Frenet states, and to convert predicted path points from Frenet to Cartesian coordinates.
-Coordinate Convertor interpolates s-x and s-d splines over adjecent map points points, which are spanning as far as 300 meters away from the car.
+Coordinate Convertor interpolates s-x and s-d splines over adjacent map points points, which are spanning as far as 300 meters away from the car.
 The distance is chosen to exceed the sensor fusion range, which is typically observed up to 250 meters away. [tk::spline](http://kluge.in-chemnitz.de/opensource/spline/) interpolation library is used in this solution.

 _**Trajectory Generator**_